pandanistas/pandanistas_sprint_berlin2020/README.md

 - Skip to [this part](https://dev.pandas.io/docs/development/contributing.html#contributing-to-the-documentation) to read about contributing to the documentation

 If you come across any trouble following these steps, feel free to contact [Martina Vilas](https://github.com/martinagvilas).

+### 6. Get familiar with the issues you will be working on
+We have made a dashboard where you can explore various issues related to pandas' documentation here (click the "launch binder" button).

+## How are we going to work the day of the sprint?
+TO-DO

+Thanks to our generous sponsors from [Comtravo](https://www.comtravo.com/de/), we will offer lunch (vegetarian option only) to participants.

 ## Credits
 This repository is adapted & modified from https://github.com/WiMLDS/berlin-2020-scikit-sprint.
 Thank you!